Squarespace pricing 2025: how much will it cost to build a website?

 As I’ve already mentioned, Squarespace is a very affordable builder, but if you want to save as much money as possible when getting online, there are a few simple tricks:

-• Choose the right billing cycle – Squarespace offers two billing cycles: monthly or annually.
+• Choose the right billing cycle: Squarespace offers two billing cycles: monthly or annually.
 It’s much cheaper to pay annually than month by month.
-For example, the Personal plan will cost you £16 each month, or you can pay for a year upfront, the price of which means you’ll only spend £12 for each month.
+For example, the Basic plan will cost you £16 each month, or you can pay for a year upfront, the price of which means you’ll only spend £12 for each month.

-• Minimise transaction fees – Paying transaction fees can quickly add up, but you can remove them entirely if you subscribe to the Commerce Basic or Commerce Advanced plan.
+• Minimise transaction fees: paying transaction fees can quickly add up, but you can remove them entirely by subscribing to the Core plan, which is just £5 more than the Basic plan.

-• Shop around for domain name costs – Every Squarespace plan comes with a free custom domain name for the first year.
+• Shop around for domain name costs: every Squarespace plan comes with a free custom domain name for the first year.
 After 12 months, it’ll renew automatically at the standard annual rate.
-A .co.uk domain name will cost £16 per year.
-One way to keep your domain name cost low is to shop around for a cheaper provider, and then transfer your domain name to Squarespace.
+A .co.uk domain name will cost £8 per year.
+One way to keep your domain name costs low is to shop around for a cheaper provider and then transfer your domain name to Squarespace.

 You should also look out for discounts before you subscribe!
 You can use the code SU10 to receive a 10% discount on all Squarespace plans.